-14Uniqueness of equilibrium is, of course, difficult to prove.
-We have conducted extensive computational searches for other equilibria from different starting values, but always found the single Nash equilibria reported in Section 5 below.
+16Uniqueness of equilibrium is, of course, difficult to prove.
+We have conducted extensive computational searches for other equilibria from different starting values, but always found the single Nash equilibrium reported in Section 4.

 the corresponding value functions.
 By symmetry, we assume that the government of country k maximizes the utilitarian welfare function